 Known for the wide variety of seafood on offer, Icelandic food has to be tasted to be believed.
 Whilst Iceland boasts many restaurants across the country offering their delightful take on national dishes and local cuisine, there is something special about enjoying gourmet food in a fine dining setting.
 If you are overwhelmed by the sheer number of dishes you want to try or are unsure about what the local delicacies are, we at Iceland Car Rental are here to give you the low down on some of the country’s local dishes and offer some recommendations for the best restaurants Iceland has to offer.

 Being an island, is it any surprise that the Icelandic diet is primarily made up of fish?
 These two dishes are must trys when you visit:

 - Stockfish – A form of dried fish, used as the Icelandic alternative to bread due to issues growing grain in the country.

 - Plokkfiskur – A fish stew containing white fish, onions and potatoes.

-Despite struggling to grow grain in the country, Iceland has also developed a range of bread and pastries that you should definitely look out for on menus:
+Despite struggling to grow grain in the country, Iceland has also developed a range of bread and pastries that you should look out for: